 Where you live

 Just like any other job or vocation, the going rate is different for where you live.
-Ask around in your neighborhood or community get a feel for the going rate.
+Ask around in your neighborhood or community to get a feel for the going rate.
 Normal babysitting pay will tend to vary similar to how the cost of other services and cost of living sits in your hometown.
 In other words, expect a higher cost if you live in a city compared to if you live in a rural community.

 Sometimes, you just feel better when you know your teen sitter has experience.
 This could be direct babysitting experience but consider other experiences as well.
 If your prospective babysitter has taken a babysitting class or has volunteered in the church nursery, this might warrant higher pay to get the benefit this young person offers compared to other options.

 If you need or want your babysitter to have any special skills, consider that in your pay decision.
-For example, if you want a sitter who has gone through a Red Cross Babysitting or first aid course, there may be fewer teens out there who fills this requirement.
-If you want a sitter who can help your child with their piano practice, this also might warrant an adjustment in pay.
+For example, if you want a sitter who has gone through a Red Cross Babysitting or first aid course, there may be fewer teens out there who fill this requirement.
+If you want a sitter who can help your child with their piano practice, this also might warrant an upward adjustment in pay.

 Date on the Calendar